01 of 08

 After Gio successfully turned Hemphill Ave. into Atlanta’s bustling and charming Little Italy, he expanded it beyond he original Westside location, with Antico Pizza and Caffe Antico locations at the Avalon in Alpharetta and an Antico Pizza location at SunTrust Park.Continue to 5 of 8 below.

 Buckhead Life Restaurant Group

-Since 1979, Buckhead Life has been ruling Buckhead with hotspots like Kyma, Chops and the Atlanta Fish Market.
-Many modern restauranteurs have shied away from white-table-cloth concepts, but father-son duo, Pano and Pano II Karatassos, have proven that fine dining is still alive and swell in Atlanta.
-Though the group’s eight restaurants are known for their upscale dining rooms, their menus are anything but full of stuffy, old-school dishes.
+Since 1979, Buckhead Life has been ruling Buckhead with hotspots like Kyma, Chops Lobster Bar and the Atlanta Fish Market.
+Many modern restauranteurs have shied away from white-table-cloth concepts, but the father-son duo Pano and Pano II Karatassos have proven that fine dining is still alive and swell in Atlanta.
+Though the group’s eight restaurants are known for their upscale dining rooms, their menus are anything but stuffy.
 While Buckhead Life covers a variety of cuisines – traditional French at Bistro Niko, Italian at Pricci and Mediterranean at Kyma – the chefs at each restaurant use old-school techniques to produce fresh, new takes on classic dishes.
-Local favorites include the flash fried lobster tail from Chops Lobster, grilled octopus from Kyma and steak au poivre from Bistro Niko.
+Local favorites include the flash fried lobster tail from Chops Lobster Bar, grilled octopus from Kyma and steak au poivre from Bistro Niko.
 Want something more casual?
-Try the Atlanta Fish Market where you’ll fit in wearing a pair of jeans and receive the same quality food and service.
+Try the Atlanta Fish Market, where you’ll fit in wearing a pair of jeans and receive the same quality food and service.
 Or head to Corner Café, which serves breakfast and lunch options daily, or Buckhead Diner, an Atlanta classic that serves elevated diner classics like veal and wild mushroom meatloaf.

 06 of 08